Fischerspooner

 Fischerspooner was an electroclash duo and performance troupe formed in 1998 in New York City after meeting in school.
-The name is a combination of the founders' last names, Warren Fischer and Casey Spooner.
+The name is a combination of the last names of the founders, Warren Fischer and Casey Spooner.

 Career

 Originally a duo formed by classically trained musician Warren Fischer and video-artist and experimental theater performer Casey Spooner for an impromptu rendition of their makeshift track "Indian Cab Driver" at the Astor Place Starbucks, the group grew to over 20 performers, most of whom are dancers and guest vocalists.
 "We started as a performance art piece about entertainment that ultimately became legitimate entertainment," said Casey Spooner, when talking about the group's origins in an April 2009 interview.
+AllMusic lists Gary Numan, New Order and Orchestral Manoeuvres in the Dark among their influences.

 #1 (2001)

 Their debut album, #1, has been released on several record labels, including International DJ Gigolo, Ministry of Sound and Capitol Records, and includes their singles "Sweetness", "Emerge", and a cover of Wire's "the 15th".
 In the final months of 2004, Fischerspooner opened up their FS Studios in New York City to the public for a few hours once a week, allowing people to meet the band and production team, as well as preview new video, music and dance projects that they were working on.